zvifadzomatsenazingoni/Malawi-equity-analysis/README.md

    PovertyWQ4: The total number of households per cluster that are not ultrapoor.
 This is the sum of WQ2, WQ3, WQ4 and WQ5.

-3. District-level wealth percentage (WQ1 district.csv): The output file will contain the percentage of ultrapoor households at each district in Malawi.
-This data file is used for the choropleth mapping of the percentage of ultrapoor households at the district level.
+3. District-level wealth percentage (WQ1 district.csv): The output file will contain the percentage of ultrapoor households at each district in Malawi and is used for the choropleth mapping.
 The column variable labels are:

    ID_1: Malawi district code.